andylamp/federated-capacity-consensus/README.md

 to reach an agreement (consensus) within a pre-specified bound in a finite number of steps.
 While this scheme could be adopted in a wide variety of applications, we discuss it within the context of task scheduling for data centers.
 For the context of this work, the algorithm is guaranteed to *approximately* converge to the optimal scheduling plan, given the available resources, in a **finite** number of steps; and is guaranteed to terminate at the same time for all nodes.
 Furthermore, being asynchronous, the proposed scheme is able to take into account the uncertainty that can be introduced from straggler nodes or communication issues in the form of latency while still converging to the target objective.
 In addition, by using extensive empirical evaluation through simulations we show that the proposed method exhibits state-of-the-art performance.

 # Requirements

 The code is generally self-contained and all datasets are generated thus, in theory, just having `Matlab`
 installed should be more than enough.
-It has to be noted though that due the recent `Matlab` changes on how it handles character and string arrays you should use a recent version of it -- the code was developed and tested in `R2020b` (build `9.9.0.1538559`) but was tested also on versions `2019{a,b}` and `2020{a,b}`; moreover, to address different OSes, care has been taken so that this code runs without any problems both on Windows-based machines and Unix-based ones.
+It has to be noted though that due the recent `Matlab` changes on how it handles character and string arrays you should use a recent version of it.
+The actual code was developed and tested in `R2021a` (build `9.10.0.1684407`) but was tested also on versions `2019{a,b}` and `2020{a,b}`.
+Moreover, to address different OSes, care has been taken so that this code runs without any problems both on Windows-based machines and Unix-based ones.

 # Evaluation